conveyal/analysis-ui/docs/edit-scenario/modifications.md

   <figcaption></figcaption>
 </figure>

-If access for a given mode is enabled, you will need to enter an impedance property for that mode. *Impedance* is a term used in accessibility analysis refering generally to the relative cost or difficulty of taking one route or another.
-Here we use slightly different definitions specific to each mode.
-Each interacts in specific ways with the settings configured for an analysis.
+If access for a given mode is enabled, you will have options to set corresponding properties.

-Average **walking speed** is configured during analysis, but can be scaled here by a constant factor specific to the street or streets being added.
-This could be useful for example when ???.
+The default **walk time factor** and **bike time factor** values of 1 will have no effect on results.
+For baseline street networks built with custom generalized cost or impedance values, values other than 1 can be set, which will scale the amount of time it takes to traverse these links.
+For example, if you are routing by "perceived" time, a pleasant street might have a walk time factor less than 1, while a high-traffic unpleasant street might have a walk time factor greater than 1.
+Contact your support team for more details.

-The same scalar factor is also available for **cycling**, with the additional variable *level of traffic stress*.
-You can configure the maximum acceptable level of traffic stress for your analysis with the effect that streets beyond this threshold will be traversed at walking speed.
+*Bike level of traffic stress* can be used to set the level of traffic stress for street links added or modified by the modification.
+Streets beyond the Maximum level of traffic stress set in an analysis will be traversed at walking speed.
 See [here](https://blog.conveyal.com/better-measures-of-bike-accessibility-d875ae5ed831) for more details.

 Finally, if **driving** is enabled, you must enter a constant speed in kilometers per hour.